Othmaneelmo/PasswordManager/documentation/Project Overview.md

 ### 1- Replace plain SHA-256 with PBKDF2
+Before we move on to the code, we must understand why we're doing this; how does SHA-256 work, and why is it not secure, and how does PBKDF2WithHmacSHA256 work, and why is it secure.
+But to leave this file concrete and code progression focused, this will be discussed in the file [SHA-256 to PBKDF2 explanation](SHA-256 to PBKDF2WithHmacSHA256.md)

 We no longer use SHA-256 via `MessageDigest`, so we remove the following imports: